ecovillage/7linden-package-template/README.md

 Create a .deb package (suitable for xbuntu, Debian, Linux Mint).

-The package just depends on a number of important tools.
+The package just depends on a number of important tools (as an example).

 ## Package building

-To build the package you need to have [FPM](https://github.com/jordansissel/fpm) in the path.
+To build the package you need to have [FPM](https://github.com/jordansissel/fpm) in the path and call `create.sh`.

 ## License